-- 1. Commends the progress made by Bracknell Forest Council's Public Protection Partnership officers in detecting and prosecuting environmental crime such as fly tipping. - 2.
-Reaffirms its commitment to deterring and detecting fly tipping in the Borough by expanding the use of CCTV cameras in identified fly tipping hotspots. - 3.
-The Council notes the revenue and capital budget underspends achieved in the 2022/23 financial year and invites the Executive to approve spending on further CCTV units and signage to protect further areas identified as vulnerable to illegal dumping of household or trade waste.
+Commends the progress made by Bracknell Forest Council's Public Protection Partnership officers in detecting and prosecuting environmental crime such as fly tipping.

+- Reaffirms its commitment to deterring and detecting fly tipping in the borough with the use of signage, CCTV cameras, both mobile and fixed.
+To follow through on the prosecution of offenders and publication of their names. - Encourages residents to report in on flytipping so more prosecutions can be intelligence lead.